Because sound travels through any medium, including water, it would make sense for microphones to be waterproof.

 Improving Humidity Resistance In A Microphone

-Most microphones are naturally sensitive to persistent humidity due to its effects on corrosion.
-Other microphones perform poorly in humidity due to its effects on their electrical components and circuitry.
-In either scenario, there are steps that can help save your microphones from humidity.
+Most microphones are naturally sensitive to persistent humidity due to corrosion.
+Other microphones perform poorly in humidity due to humidity's effects on electrical components and circuitry.
+In either scenario, some steps can be taken to help save your microphones from humidity.

 - Ensure a consistent temperature and humidity in your recording environments.
 Use air conditioners and dehumidifiers if need be.